 The VGP was updated in 2013 to incorporate numeric effluent limits for ballast water expressed as the maximum concentration of living organisms in ballast water, as opposed to the prior non-numeric requirements.
 These requirements correspond with the IMO's requirements under the BWM Convention, as discussed above.
 The permit also contains maximum discharge limitations for biocides and residuals.
 The numeric effluent limits in the new VGP will not apply to all vessels.
-Those that will be required to comply with the numeric effluent limits for ballast water by the first drydocking after January 1, 2014 or January 1, 2016, depending on the vessel size.
+Those that will be required to comply with the numeric limits will do so under a staggered implementation schedule.
+Certain existing vessels must achieve the numeric effluent limits for ballast water by the first drydocking after January 1, 2014 or January 1, 2016, depending on the vessel size.
 Newbuild vessels are subject to the numeric limits upon the effective date of the new permit.
 Vessels that have deferred deadlines for meeting the numeric standards must meet Best Management Practices, or BMPs, which are substantially similar to the requirements under the previous VGP.